tstoeckler/urlicon/README.txt

 ------

 Simple filter for Drupal.
-Checks the content for <a>-elements and automatically fetches and stores the corresponding favicon.ico if available.
+Checks the content for <a>-elements and automatically fetches and stores the corresponding favicon if available.

 Sponsored by
 erdfisch :: internetlösungen http://erdfisch.de